-- (a) he enters into or becomes concerned in an arrangement as a result of which property is made available or is to be made available to another; and - (b) he knows or has reasonable cause to suspect that it will or may be used for the purposes of terrorism.
+- (a) he enters into or becomes concerned in an arrangement as a result of which terrorist property is made available or is to be made available to another; and - (b) he knows or has reasonable cause to suspect that it will or may be used for the purposes of the financing of acts of terrorism, terrorists or terrorist organisations. - 22.
+(1) A person commits an offence if he enters into or becomes concerned in an arrangement which facilitates the retention or control by or on behalf of another person of terrorist property by concealment, by removal from the jurisdiction or by transfer to nominees.